The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you’re a member of the military, a veteran or an eligible spouse, the government has made it easy for you to obtain a low-cost mortgage in the form of a VA loan.
 There are many mortgage lenders that offer VA loans, which come with some key advantages, including no down payment and no mortgage insurance requirement.
 Bankrate has evaluated dozens of mortgage lenders to determine the best lenders for VA loans.
 Here is our guide to the best VA mortgage lenders in 2022.

-To determine the best VA mortgage lenders, Bankrate evaluated lenders based on several criteria, including cost (competitive VA loan rates and low or no fees); experience (VA loan volume); and scope of VA loan offerings.
+To determine the best VA mortgage lenders, Bankrate evaluated lenders based on several criteria, including availability; borrower experience; cost (competitive VA loan rates and low or no fees); and scope of VA loan offerings.

 Best VA mortgage lenders